nicolasbadano/prip/README.md

 - Double click on the `PRip.py` file

 #### On Ubuntu/Mint/Debian
-If you have a distribution based on KDE you most likely already have whats needed.
+If you have a distribution based on KDE you most likely already have what's needed.
 In any case, this instructions should :

 - Download the source code
 - `sudo apt-get update && sudo apt-get install python-qt4`